GuAiden/learning-java/README.md

 # learning-java

+# Learning Java through a banking manager

-A small java project working its way up.
+> A first java project with some messy documentation.